ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 We can use any IDE as of our choice.I am using webstorm from JetBrains.

-If the pulling from GitHub happened correctly, and we open the project with our IDE.
-We should see the project folder structure something like below
+If the pulling from GitHub occurs correctly, and we open the project with our IDE, we should see the project folder structure something like below

 ![](/../assets/img/article_2/4.png)